 Percutaneous Coronary Intervention (PCI)

-At Spartanburg Regional Heart Center, we offer percutaneous coronary intervention (PCI), or angioplasty to treat blocked arteries caused by coronary artery disease.
+We offer percutaneous coronary intervention (PCI), or angioplasty to treat blocked arteries caused by coronary artery disease.
 A PCI restores blood flow to the heart without open heart surgery.

 We use PCI to treat heart attack patients who are acutely (suddenly) ill as well as those who have a blockage, but have not yet had a heart attack.